cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ## Sub-Protocols

-The Channel Upgrade process consists of three sub-protocols: `UpgradeHandshake`, `CancelChannelUpgrade`, and `TimeoutChannelUpgrade`.
-In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the ChannelEnd should upgrade successf
+The Channel Upgrade process consists of three sub-protocols: `UpgradeChannelHandshake`, `CancelChannelUpgrade`, and `TimeoutChannelUpgrade`.
+In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the ChannelEnd should upgrade successfully.

 ### Upgrade Handshake